pheintzelman/appily/README.md

 - add required properties
   - [x] add to viewModel
   - [x] add to UI
+  - [ ] rename edit to input
+  - [ ] make react-app the default template
   - [ ] add to api
   - [ ] add to db
   - [ ] add validation on type